liballeg/android/README.md

  ```

 4. Modify app/src/main/java/.../MainActivity.java like this:
- (Keep the original package name in the first line.)
+ (Keep your package name in the first line.)

  ```
  import org.liballeg.android.AllegroActivity;